 - Sinclair Broadcast Group And The Salvation Army Partner To Assist Nashville Communities Affected By Powerful Tornadoes

 - Sinclair Broadcast Group, YouTube TV Renew Licenses On 19 Regional Sports Networks, Ensuring Continued Access For Millions Of Fans

 - Sinclair Declares $0.20 Per Share Quarterly Cash Dividend

-- Sinclair Reports Third Quarter 2019 Financial Results
+- Sinclair Reports Fourth Quarter 2019 Financial Results

 - Sinclair Announces Corporate Executive Promotions